 The SHOUT ns has a built-in sensor that can reliably detect motion.
-The Motion tab, as shown in Figure 10, offers users ways to detect different motion characteristics without having to interpret the raw motion sensor signals.
-Motion detection can be enabled or disabled through the Motion Enabled option in the tracking profile (see Section 6.2.2.2 Tracking Profile Settings).
+The Motion tab, as shown in Figure 10, provides ways to detect different motion characteristics without having to interpret the raw motion sensor signals.
+Motion detection can be enabled or disabled through the Motion Enabled option in the tracking profile (see section 5.2.2.2 Tracking Profile Settings).

-Configuration for SHOUT ns 1.0.0 - × Profile Type General Profile V Store Profile 0 V Miscellaneous Tracking Motion LED GPS Motion Detect Window Count 3 Sensitivity 10 Window Duration 1 Window Duration 1 Minutes Of Calm to End Motion 3 🔄 (1-60) min.
-Motion Sensor Wait 0 😴 (0-1440) min.
-Motion Sensor Reporting Report on Motion Start O Yes No r Report on Motion Start O Yes O No Report on Motion Stop O Yes O No Configure Save Close
+Configuration for SHOUT ns 1.0.0 - × Profile Type General Profile V Store Profile 0 V Miscellaneous Tracking Motion LED GPS Motion Detect Window Count 3 Sensitivity 10 Window Duration 1 (1-26) Where 26 requires most motion Minutes Of Calm to End Motion 3 🔄 (1-60) min.
+Motion Sensor Reporting Report on Motion Start O Yes Image: No Report on Motion Stop O Yes No Configure Save Close sensor.
+Figure 11 illustrates the algorithm with a window count of 3, window duration of 1 minute, and a sensitivity of 2 TTL pulses.

-Figure 10.
-General Profile window with Motion tab.
+Figure 10: General Profile Window with Motion Tab

-When motion detection is enabled, the device will monitor the motion sensor to detect when the device is in motion.
+When motion detection is enabled, the device monitors the motion sensor to detect when the device is in motion.
 To detect the start of motion, an algorithm involving motion detection windows is used.
-This algorithm succeeds to detect motion when a certain number of contiguous windows are each satisfied by a minimum number of TTL pulses from the motion sensor.
-Figure 11 illustrates the algorithm with a window count of 3, window duration of 1 minute, and a sensitivity of 2 TTL pulses.
+This algorithm succeeds to detect motion when a certain number of contiguous windows are each satisfied by a minimum number of TTL pulses from the motion

-NOTE: The motion detection algorithm will start over whenever the device receives a remote update.
-A remote update, in addition to restarting the motion detection algorithm, will also reset the motion state of the device back to motionless.
+Note: The motion detection algorithm starts over whenever the device receives a remote update.
+A remote update, in addition to restarting the motion detection algorithm, also resets the motion state of the device back to motionless.